milonwithmusic/milonwithmusic/README.md

 - 👋 Hi, I’m Firoz
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML CSS and JS through on hand projects
+- 🌱 I’m currently learning HTML CSS and JS through on-hand projects
-- 💞️ I’m looking to collaborate with reputable organizations and wanna be a part of it while grow my career further.
+- 💞️ I’m looking to collaborate with reputable organizations and want to contribute in the tech world.
 - 📫 How to reach me....

 <!---